mwvgroup/Pitt-Google-Broker/docs/source/working_notes/early_dev/README.md

 # Project Notes

-This directory contains various project documents and notes for use by the developers.
+This directory contains various project documents and notes for use by the developers early in the project.